carpentries-incubator/hpc-intro/_episodes/11-cluster.md

 ```
 {: .output}

+Individual computers that compose a cluster are typically called *nodes* (although
+  you will also hear people call them *servers*, *computers* and *machines*).
+On a cluster,
-Clusters have different types of machines customized for different types of tasks.
+  there are different types of nodes for different types of tasks.
-In this case, we are on a login node.
+The node where you are right now is called the *head node*, *login node* or
+*submit node*.
 A login node serves as an access point to the cluster.
 As a gateway, it is well suited for uploading and downloading files,
 setting up software, and running quick tests.
 It should never be used for doing actual work.

-The real work on a cluster gets done by the "worker" nodes.
+The real work on a cluster gets done by the *worker* (or *execute*) *nodes*
 Worker nodes come in many shapes and sizes,
 but generally are dedicated to doing all of the heavy lifting that needs doing.

+All of a cluster's nodes have the same components as your own laptop or desktop:
+*CPUs* (sometimes also called
+  *processors* or *cores*), *memory* (or *RAM*), and *disk* space.
+  CPUs are a computer's tool for actually running programs and calculations.
+  Information about a current task is stored in the computer's memory.
+Disk
+  is a computer's long-term storage for information it will need later.

+> ## Explore Your Computer
+>
+> Find this information

+> ## Explore The Head Node
+>
+> Cpu, proc, stuff
+>
+> How does this compare to

 All interaction with the worker nodes is handled by a specialized piece of software called a scheduler
 (the scheduler used in this lesson is called SLURM).

 We can view all of the worker nodes with the `sinfo` command.